vvanaa/EcoCode/README.md

 ## Setup

 1. Clone the repository or download the source files.
-2. Navigate to the `milestone1` directory.
+2. Navigate to the `milestone1` directory or the 'main' directory.

 ## Running the Blockly Interface